zella/procaas/README.md

   **`zipInputMode`** - boolean, required, default = false.

   If mode enabled, you should pass single zip file.
 It will be unpacked to workdir of process.
 It uses, if you want preserve directory structure.
-If disabled(by default), all files will be stored in workdir.
+If disabled(by default), all files will be moved to workdir.
 Workdir will be cleaned after execution(sucessfull or not)

   Example: `true`